cupofsketches/cupofsketches.github.io/summercollection/README.md

-# Royal Match Card Status
+# Royal Match Card Status Tool

 Royal Match Card Status is a tool designed to simplify sharing the status of card collections on Reddit, other social platforms, and in-game chat.
 Users can easily select whether each card is needed or a duplicate using radio buttons and generate formatted output accordingly.
 Copy the generated text and paste it wherever you need.